 For the Cake:

-- In a mini food processor or blender, puree the strawberries.
+- Wash the strawberries and remove the stems.
+In a mini food processor or blender, puree the strawberries.

-- Spray the layer pans with coconut oil.
+- Spray the layer pans with gluten free baking spray.

-- Allow the cake to cool while you make the frosting.
+- Allow the cake to cool on a wire cooking rack while you make the frosting.

-- Mix well until the frosting is creamy.
+- Mix the frosting ingredients until the frosting is creamy.
+(Start the speed low then slowly increase the speed.)

 - When the cake is cool, add a layer to a plate and frost the top, add the next layer and frost the top.
 Once all layers are frosted, frost the top and sides and use a frosting scraper to smooth.